Information regarding browser or device support

 Mark Steber

-Chief Tax Information Officer
+Chief Tax Officer

 Losing a spouse or partner is one of the most difficult things you can experience in your life.
-The IRS offers a filing status for if this happens to you or someone you know and can be helpful during a difficult time.
+The IRS offers a filing status if this happens to you or someone you know and can be helpful during a difficult time.
 In this article, we will cover what this status is, what the eligibility criteria are, why your filing status is important, and beyond.

 Your filing status is a direct result of your current marital status.
 Meaning, you’re either married and can file jointly or separately, or you are unmarried and able to file as single, qualifying surviving spouse, or head of household.